iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Graph Theory Terminology.md

 **Remark:**
 When the graph is directed, it's possible that we are walking over edges in the wrong direction, and we would still classify a sequence of vertices as a walk over the graph.

+**Close Walk:**It's a walk that start and end on the same vertex.
+The edge and the vertices have the freedom to repeat.

 ----
 ### **Path**